mobgen/halo-documentation/pages/cms/content/cms_content_items.md

 - Create a new Content Item or access one already created.
 - Fill in all the fields and the title for the item.
 - '*Parameters*' panel, click on '*Add push notification*'.
-- In the form that appears, select a template already configured in the Module Structure.
+- In the form that appears, select a template already configured in the Content Structure.
 - Fill in the app, the publication date and time and the tags.
 - Fill in the template information that reflects the notification that will be displayed in the apps.
 - On the top action bar click on '<span class="fa fa-upload"/> *Save*' button.